djmahe4/ktu-mindmaps/s5/SNS.md

    Most vulnerabilities arise not from weak primitives but from poor protocol design or buggy implementation.

 8. **Analogy Principle:**
-   Just as programmers use established languages instead of inventing new ones, cryptographers should rely on proven primitives.</s>
+   Just as programmers use established languages instead of inventing new ones, cryptographers should rely on proven primitives.

 ## Cryptographic Primitives (8 Marks)
 Cryptographic Primitives includes: